ArdaxHz/mupl/readme.md

         "XuN": "b6d57ade-cab7-4be7-b2b8-be68484b3ad3"
 }
 ```
-The progam would then look through this file for the `takamine` key and for the `XuN` key for their assigned ids.
+The program would then look through this file for the `takamine` key and for the `XuN` key for their assigned ids.

 If I have a file named `efb4278c-a761-406b-9d69-19603c5e4c8b [spa] - 000 (Momi-san) [XuN+00e03853-1b96-4f41-9542-c71b8692033b]`, the progam would take the manga id directly from the file, the language as Spanish with the code `es`, chapter number Oneshot and no volume number, chapter title as `Momi-san` with groups `XuN` (id taken form `name_id_map.json`) and `00e03853-1b96-4f41-9542-c71b8692033b`.